Creative Center for the Arts: In Progress

 Who We Serve

-The CCA will serve the Japantown neighborhood, the regional cultural ecosystem and numerous local arts organizations, artists and arts patrons by providing below market space and resources for offices, rehearsal space, meetings, classrooms and more.
+The CCA will serve the Japantown neighborhood, the regional cultural ecosystem and numerous local arts organizations, artists, and arts patrons by providing below market space and resources for offices, rehearsal space, classrooms, and more.

 Why It’s Important

-The CCA is designed to address the unique set of challenges and opportunities that creatives and arts organizations face in Silicon Valley.
+The CCA, as part of SVCREATES ongoing work to support a distributed model of arts facilities throughout our county, is designed to address the unique set of challenges and opportunities that creatives and arts organizations face in Silicon Valley.
 The environment of experimentation, innovation, collaboration, and diverse thinking attracts and demands a community rich with arts and creative enterprises.
 At the same time, the prosperity of the region makes available facility space for creative pursuits and arts groups rare and costly.
-The CCA will become a focal point for creative practice by offering innovative resources and space opportunities for resident organizations, independent creatives, and small cultural groups needing back office, studio, and rehearsal space by providing unified and cost-saving solutions.
+The CCA will become a focal point for creative practice by offering space opportunities for resident organizations and small cultural groups needing back office and rehearsal space and providing unified and cost-saving solutions.
 The national Nonprofit Centers Network (NCN) has demonstrated the significant financial, programmatic, and communal benefits of such centers, which are becoming more and more common throughout the United States and Canada.

 What’s Been Done

-- Selected team of Ankrom Mosian Architects, Ken Kay Landscape Architects and Nova Partners as construction managers.
+- Selected team of Ankrom Mosian Architect and Ken Kay Landscape Architects

-- Construct the building and coordinate with the adjacent park plaza development.
+- Support Shea Properties in the construction of the building and the adjacent park plaza